pedsmoreira/battlecry/README.md

 ## Downloading generators

 You may not have to write all your generators yourself.
-Battlecry comes with a handy tool for downloading generators from GitHub.
+BattleCry comes with a handy tool for downloading generators from GitHub.

 ```
 cry download generator owner/path